xlin1106/mhist/README.md

 All models are created with a PyTorch and Tensorflow version.
 Please specify which version you'd like to use using the flag -t.

 If the program does not run, check to make sure that you have a folder called "data" that contains the annotations.csv spreadsheet and another folder called "images" for all the images of the tissues.
+Also ensure that you have downloaded the model.py script which contains all the function builds for every model and version.

 ## **Limitations**
 - Slight differences between the Tensorflow and PyTorch version of models